 - Since the last real estate cycle market bottom in March 2012, home prices in Minneapolis-St. Paul have increased by 76.8%.

 - Minneapolis-St. Paul has an affordability index of 5 out of 10, meaning that while housing in the market is very affordable, there are still a high percentage of people renting in Minneapolis-St. Paul.

 There are so many good things about living in Minneapolis that it’s hard to know where to begin.
 There’s the riverfront skyline, art and theatre practically around every corner, year round festivals, and the infamous Juicy Lucy cheeseburger.

-- Forbes ranks Minneapolis #21 in education, #32 as one of the best places for business and careers, and #104 for job growth.
+- Forbes ranked Minneapolis #21 in education, #32 as one of the best places for business and careers, and #104 for job growth.

-- Patch.com reports that Minneapolis-St. Paul is ranked #6 among America’s largest metro areas.
+- Patch.com recently ranked Minneapolis-St. Paul as #6 among America’s best largest metro areas to live.

-- In fact, WalletHub ranks Minneapolis as the 44th-best city to find a job.
+- In fact, WalletHub ranked Minneapolis as one of the best cities to find a job.